Last Updated: July 16, 2026

 - Consume within 48 hours, storing in refrigerator

-Dosage: 1-2 cups daily at first sign of cold symptoms, continue for 7-10 days maximum
+Dosage: 1 to 2 cups daily at first sign of cold symptoms, continue for 7 to 10 days maximum

 Immunity Boost Herbal Tea Blend